thoughtbot/guides/rails/README.md

 ## Views and UI

-Guidance on Active View and the User Interface

 - Put application-wide partials in the [`app/views/application`] directory.
 - Use the default `render 'partial'` syntax over `render partial: 'partial'`.